 So what is it, exactly?

 It’s the copper tubing (two lines, actually) that connects your outdoor AC unit to your indoor coil.
 One line carries refrigerant out, the other brings it back in.
-Pretty basic, right? mueller line sets
+Pretty basic, right? mini split line set installation

 Here’s the catch: If your line set is damaged, too short, too long, poorly insulated, or just plain cheap… you’re losing performance and money every time your system runs.